 Our team has also been recognised by the two leading client guides to the legal profession Chambers & Partners and the Legal 500 for our exceptional skill in handling clinical negligence claims, with the Legal 500 ranking us Tier 1 for Personal Injury: Claimant.

 Types of late cancer diagnosis claims

 It is estimated that approximately one-third of the population will be diagnosed with a form of cancer in their lifetime.
-Although the nature of the symptoms and investigations will vary considerably between different cancers, it is commonly the GP at the frontline when it comes to identifying patients with possible cancer.
+Although the nature of the symptoms and investigations will vary considerably between different cancers, it is commonly the GP that it at the frontline when it comes to identifying patients with possible cancer.

-For this reason, GPs are trained and provided with regularly updated guidance on how to recognise the risk factors and early signs of cancer.
+For this reason, GP’s are trained and provided with regularly updated guidance on how to recognise the risk factors and early signs of cancer.
 Cancer pathway referrals have been developed to ensure that suspected cancer patients are provided with an urgent appointment (usually within two weeks) and appropriate investigation for the suspected cancer.

 Late diagnosis of cancer is commonly found to be a key reason for a poor prognosis.
-Studies have found that the delays often arise from diagnostic error, usually caused by a GP’s failing to recognise cancer symptoms that may not fit the typical pattern, or error caused by symptoms that can be explained by other less serious conditions.
+Studies have found that the delays often arise from diagnostic error, usually caused by a GP’s failing to recognise cancer symptoms that may not fit the typical pattern, or error caused by cancer symptoms that can be explained by other less serious conditions.

 - Late diagnosis of breast cancer

 - Late diagnosis of lung cancer